texfaq/texfaq.github.io/FAQ-algorithms.md

 ---
+title:  Typesetting pseudocode in LaTeX
 section: Adjusting the typesetting
 subsection: Typesetting specialities
 date: 2014-06-10
 ---

-# Typesetting pseudocode in LaTeX

 There is no consensus on the ''right'' way to typeset pseudocode.
 Consequently, there are a variety of LaTeX packages to choose from